Carburetor throttle shaft play

 by Had Robinson

 Having the engine stall just when you have the wing safely overhead and are ready to go is a nuisance.
 You squeeze the paramotor throttle and the engine promptly dies.
 What happened?
 You checked the ignition system, fuel system, and maybe even the reed valve.
-You have rebuilt the carburetor and are using fresh fuel.
+You have *rebuilt* the carburetor and are using fresh fuel.
 The pop-off pressure is good and you have correctly adjusted the low speed system on the carburetor.
-When the motor was new it ran fine.
+When the motor was new it ran fine but now it barely idles and adjustments do not help.
 What is wrong?

 A sign is the presence of copious amounts of 2-cycle oil on or about the